-The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of air-break switch.
+The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of disconnect switch.
 A drawing identifying the Point of Change of Ownership is attached as Exhibit 1.

-1.3 Interconnection Customer's Interconnection and Generation Facilities
+1.3 Interconnection Customer's Facilities

-The Interconnection Customer's Interconnection Facilities are located immediately south of and adjacent to IPC's Interconnection Facilities.
+The Interconnection Customer's Interconnection Facilities are located adjacent to IPC's Interconnection Facilities.
 The Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformer is a 133.3/177.8/222.2 MVA, 230kV/34.5kV wye-grounded/wye-grounded, 3-phase with a delta tertiary and should provide an adequate ground source for transmission line protection.
+The main step-up transformer is a 63/84/105 MVA, 230kV/34.5kV delta/wye-grounded, 3-phase and should provide an adequate ground source for transmission line protection.
 Interconnection Customer will build 230kV facilities to the Point of Change of Ownership.